Rookout/docs/docs/dotnet-container-tutorial.md

 sidebar_label: .NET Container
 ---

-This short tutorial will walk you through the perfect Rookout deployment for containerized .NET applications in three quick steps.
+This short tutorial will walk you through the perfect Rookout deployment for containerized .NET applications in four quick steps.

 For any follow-up questions, check out the full docs for the [Rookout NuGet package](dotnet-setup) or reach out!